 Period Activity Prior to start of the term, student selects thesis topic and gets approval from supervisor.
-Weekly meetings during the term with supervisor for technical guidance on thesis work Week 1 Laboratory work during the term subject to arrangement with technical staff Overview of thesis work - Introductory talk by Thesis Coordinator 4pm Friday: deadline for registering your thesis topic and supervisor name via Moodle portal 'EET School Thesis/Project' Week 1-4 Provide Thesis details for each assessment via Moodle course page 'ELEC4951 Research Thesis T2 2019' For start, provide general thesis topic, your name and supervisor's name.
-Thesis topic does not have to final at this stage as you can modify it till week 10.
+Weekly meetings during the term with supervisor for technical guidance on thesis work I character users during the term subject to errongement with technical staff.
+Week 1 Laboratory work during the term subject to arrangement with technical staff Overview of thesis work - Introductory talk by Thesis Coordinator 4pm Friday: deadline for registering your thesis topic and supervisor name via Moodle portal 'EET School Thesis/Project' Week 1-2 Provide Thesis details for each assessment via Moodle course page 'ELEC4951/9451 Research Thesis A T1 2020' For start, provide general thesis topic, your name and supervisor's name urgently.
+Thesis topic does not have to be finalized at this stage as it can be modified till week 8.
 The details should be provided for each assessment.
 In this course, the assessments are PART A SEMINAR ASSESSMENT and PART A REPORT ASSESSMENT.
-To provide the details for PART A SEMINAR ASSESSMENT, follow the steps below Go to Thesis A Seminar (click to expand the section) Click on PART A SEMINAR ASSESSMENT, follow the steps below Go to Thesis A Seminar (click to expand the section) Click on PART A REPORT A REPORT ASSESSMENT, follow the steps below Go to Thesis A Report (click to expand the section) Click on PART A REPORT A SEMINAR ASSESSMENT, follow the steps below Go to Thesis A Report (click to expand the section) Click on PART A REPORT ASSESSMENT, Week 2 Thesis guide - Seminar by Prof. Victor Solo Week 5 Risk Management Form completed and approved by supervisor If applicable, ethics approval required from relevant authority Week 8-9 Seminars, location and time to be announced during Week 6 Apart from their own presentations, students must attend at least 6 other seminars as a compulsory requirement.
+To provide the details for PART A SEMINAR ASSESSMENT, follow the steps below Go to Thesis A Seminar (click to expand the section) Click on PART A SEMINAR ASSESSMENT, follow the steps below Go to Thesis A Seminar (click to expand the section) Click on PART A SEMINAR ASSESSMENT, follow the steps below Go to Thesis A Seminar (click to expand the section) Click on PART A REPORT A REPORT ASSESSMENT, follow the steps below Go to Thesis A Report (click to expand the section) Click on PART A REPORT A SESSMENT, Week 2 Thesis guide - Seminar by Prof. Victor Solo Week 5 Risk Management Form completed and approved by supervisor If applicable, ethics approval required from relevant authority Week 8-9 Seminars, location and time to be announced during Week 6 Apart from their own presentations, students must attend at least 6 other seminars as a compulsory requirement.
 Week 10 12pm Thursday: deadline for submission of your "Seminar Attendance Form" and your report via Moodle.